-- Terms for lipid storage diseases, e.g., PT Gaucher's disease - The following terms not directly pertinent to the scope of this SMQ: PT Cholesterosis, PT Fat embolism, all "lipoid" containing terms (e.g., PT Pneumonia lipoid), PT Lipid proteinosis, PT Lipaemia retinalis, PT Lipiduria, PT Lipoprotein deficiency, and PT Low density lipoprotein apheresis
+- Terms for lipid storage diseases, e.g., PT Gaucher's disease - Terms for concepts not directly pertinent to the scope of this SMQ including cholesterosis, fat embolism and all "lipoid" containing terms

 Dyslipidaemia (SMQ) has only narrow search terms.
 Therefore, the narrow search and broad search return the same result.
 The detailed notes are documented in section 1.5.2.1.